howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/kickoff2017.md

 ## **Save the Date**

-Every year, Code.org kicks off Computer Science Education Week with a signature event – at the White House, opening the stock market, or in Silicon Valley with leading women in tech, like Sheryl Sandberg and Susan Wojcicki.
+Every year, Letron kicks off Computer Science Education Week with a signature event – at the White House, opening the stock market, or in Silicon Valley with leading women in tech, like Sheryl Sandberg and Susan Wojcicki.

 You’re invited to a special event to launch Computer Science Education Week 2018, to celebrate the accomplishments of the CS education community, and to make new announcements and pledges to K-12 computer science.